Best Casino Stocks to Watch Right Now

 Wynn Resorts (Nasdaq: WYNN) develops and operates high-end hotels and casinos.
 The majority of its revenue comes from Wynn Macau and the Wynn Palace in Macau.

 Its recent first quarter numbers are a direct result of the coronavirus.
-Revenue declined more than 42% and the company lost $3.54 per share.
+It recorded a net loss of $183 million, which is actually up almost 35% year-over-year (YOY).
+And the company lost $1.59 per share.

-As of right now, Wynn is trading at $84.89.
-But, it was as high as $153.41 this past January.
+As of right now, Wynn is trading at $54.66.
+But, it was as high as $137.05 in March 2021.
 As far as casino stocks go, this is one to keep a close eye on as pandemic fears begin to diminish.